 Tam Ka-Shu (Kenneth), based in Hong Kong, draws most of his music inspiration from the daily auditory experience in his home city.
 His music is characterized by its complex timbre and its complicated emotion.

-Tam’s works have been performed and have received radio broadcast all over the world, including the USA, Australia, Greece, Mexico, Croatia, Hong Kong, Taiwan, Turkey and Korea.
+Tam’s works have been performed and have received radio broadcast all over the world, including the USA, UK, Australia, Greece, Mexico, Croatia, Hong Kong, Taiwan, Mainland China, New Zealand, Turkey and Korea.
 His works have also been featured in various international events such as the UNESCO International Rostrum of Composers, the International Computer Music Conference, the Asian Composers League Conference, MUSLab Electroacoustic Music International Exhibition and more.
 His works cover a wide range of genres, ranging from music for traditional forces to multimedia creations.
-He has worked with artists and ensembles such as the Arditti quartet (UK), the Hanatsu Miroir (France), the Hayley-Laufer Duo (US/Canada), the dissonArt Ensemble (Greece), the RTHK quartet (Hong Kong), the choreographer/dancer Mary Schnepf (USA), and more.
+He has worked with artists and ensembles such as the Arditti quartet (UK), Ensemble Mise-En (US), the Hanatsu Miroir (France), the Hayley-Laufer Duo (US/Canada), the dissonArt Ensemble (Greece), the RTHK quartet (Hong Kong), the choreographer/dancer Mary Schnepf (USA), and more.

 Tam is currently pursuing his PhD in Music Composition in the University at Buffalo.
 He completed his Bachelor in Hong Kong Baptist University and his Master in University of Missouri -Kansas City.
 His major composition teachers include David Felder, Cort Lippe, James Mobberley, Zhou Long, Chen Yi, Christopher Keyes and Christopher Coleman.

 Photo Credit: Kris Yee, Dr. Cheung Pui Shan